bassamlab/cpm-lab/cpm_lib/matlab_mex_bindings/README_MATLAB.md

 addpath(common_cpm_functions_path);
 ```

+### Setting a DDS Domain ID
+All provided readers and writers allow you to pass an optional parameter, dds_domain, with which you can specifiy a DDS Domain to use to communicate with the Middleware via shared memory.
+The default is 1.
+The following guide shows you at which position this parameter can be set for each reader / writer.

+The DDS Domain can only be set once.
+The parameter is ignored after the first time you called a reader or writer, and if you did not specify an ID in the first call, the default is chosen.
+You do not want to permanently recreate reader or writer performance-wise, and there should be no need to change the ID once it has been set.
+Just keep in mind to set it correctly the first time you call each of the provided eProsima functions.
+It needs to be set for each reader / writer individually.

 ### Using the readers
 Both readers **should not be used directly**, unless you only want them to receive data while their mex-function is called and before it returns.
 You very likely don't want that to happen and want the readers to receive data while your code is doing other things as well.